The twisted Ruelle zeta function on compact hyperbolic orbisurfaces and Reidemeister-Turaev torsion: Introduction

-In this work we are interested in the case where $M=X_1$ is the unit tangent bundle of a compact hyperbolic surface $X$ with finitely many singular points $x_1, \ldots x_s$ of finite order.
-The geodesic flow $\mathfrak X$ acts on $X_1$ and its (prime) periodic orbits are lifts of (prime) closed geodesics on the surface.
-For each singular point $x_j$ on $X$ there is a class of loop $c_j$ encircling $x_j$.
-It lifts with finite order $\nu_j$ to $\pi_1(X_1)$.
-We also denote by $t$ the class of the generic fiber.
-It represents a loop in $X_1$ of a unit vector which makes a full positive rotation around the base point.
+In this work we are interested in the case where $M=X_1$ is the unit tangent bundle of a compact hyperbolic surface $X$ with finitely many singular points $x_1, \ldots, x_r$ of finite order.
+The generator $\mathfrak X$ of the geodesic flow acts on $X_1$ and its (prime) periodic orbits are lifts of (prime) closed geodesics on the surface.
+For each singular point $x_j$ on $X$ there is a class of loops $c_j$ encircling $x_j$, which has finite order $\nu_j \in \Z_{>0}$ in the orbifold fundamental group of $X$.
+Their lifts (still denoted by $c_j$) to $\pi_1(X_1)$ satisfy $c_j^{\nu_j}= u$, where $u$ is the class of the generic fiber.
+The latter represents a loop in $X_1$ of a unit vector which makes a full positive rotation along the fiber around the base point.